qucontrol/krotov/docs/07_qutip_usage.rst

 In order to simulate the dynamics of the guess control, you can use :meth:`.Objective.mesolve`, which delegates to :func:`qutip.mesolve.mesolve`.
-There is also a related method :meth:`.Objective.propagate` that uses a different sampling of the control values, see :ref:`TimePropagation`.
+There is also a related method :meth:`.Objective.propagate` that uses a different sampling of the control values, see :mod:`krotov.propagators`.

 The optimization routine will automatically extract all controls that it can find in the objectives, and iteratively calculate updates to all controls in